Audi A8: S8 5.2 FSI quattro

 The D3 series S8 features a 5.2-litre all-aluminium alloy four-valves per cylinder V10 petrol engine.
 This engine, a first for Audi, is often incorrectly referred to as a derivative of the Lamborghini 5-litre V10 engine fitted to the first-generation Gallardo.
 The 5.2-litre V10 in the S8 is based on Audi's 4.2-litre V8 FSI.
-Lamborghini replaced its own 5-litre engine with the 5.2-litre engine from Audi R8 for the second generation Gallardo and its successor, Huracán.
+Lamborghini replaced its own 5-litre engine with the 5.2-litre engine from Audi R8 for the second generation Gallardo and its successor, the Huracán.